 No optional payroll deduction, authorized by the Board, shall be deducted from an individual employee's salary without a signed request from that employee affirmatively requesting the optional deduction.

+Deductions for membership dues of an employee organization, association, or union shall only be made upon the express written consent of the employee.
+This consent may be revoked by the employee at any time by written notice to the employer.

 References:

-KRS 161.158
+KRS 160.291; KRS 161.158

-KRS 160.291
+KRS 336.134

 OAG 72-802